 There were quite a few times when my roommates were busy in classes or were tired from a night out when I wanted to go and see something, and I decided to just go and do it.

 I got to spend my time how I wanted, take time with the pictures I was taking, and soak it in a lot better than if I were chatting to someone while also trying to enjoy the Tower of London.

 This also helps you become more confident in your surroundings and ability to navigate your new area.

-I found that I was more able to come back to London and lived because I had taken the time to spend time alone and get to know where I was going rather than just relying on traveling in a group of people to get me there.
+I found that I was more able to come back to London and live here because I had taken the time to spend time alone and get to know where I was going rather than just relying on traveling in a group of people to get me there.

 Studying abroad as an introvert gives you the chance to start to see the city from your own eyes, and that’s a beautiful thing.